177Lu-DOTA therapy – 100 mCi

 Indications for 177Lu-DOTA Therapy (PRRT)

-177Lu-DOTA therapy is typically recommended for:
+The therapy is suggested for:

 Therapy Schedule and Dosage